Senate Democrats just stood up to Trump in a big way

 After years of obstruction from Republicans in Congress, Senate Democrats have decided to play the same game.
 A panel of Senate Democrats unexpectedly boycotted a committee hearing Tuesday morning in an attempt to derail two of President Donald Trump's most prominent Cabinet nominations.

-The Senate Finance Committee was scheduled to vote on two of Trump's cabinet nominees Tuesday morning: Steven Mnuchin for treasury secretary and Rep. Tom Price (R-Ga.) for health and human services secretary.
+The Senate Finance Committee was scheduled to vote on two of Trump's Cabinet nominees Tuesday morning: Steven Mnuchin for treasury secretary and Rep. Tom Price (R-Ga.) for health and human services secretary.
 But the Democrats on the committee banded together in a boycott, and not a single one of them showed up.
 According to committee rules, at least one member of the minority party needs to be present in order to form a quorum to record a vote.

 The committee's Republican chairman, Sen. Orrin Hatch of Utah, was incensed.
 "This is the most pathetic thing I've seen in my time," he said.
 That sentiment represents a reversal from Hatch on whether presidential nominees deserve a committee vote.
 When a seat on the Supreme Court opened last year following Antonin Scalia's death, Hatch cited Merrick Garland as the sort of judge he could see the Senate confirming.
 When President Barack Obama in fact nominated Garland, less than a week after Hatch's comment, the senator changed his tune and joined the rest of the GOP caucus in refusing even to consider Garland's nomination.